gricius/redux-anecdotes/README.md

 Change the definition of the filter reducer and action creators to use the Redux Toolkit's createSlice function.

 Also, start using Redux DevTools to debug the application's state easier.

+# 6.11 Better anecdotes, step9
+Change also the definition of the anecdote reducer and action creators to use the Redux Toolkit's createSlice function.